kpedro88/CondorProduction/README.md

 with the list of jobs to be resubmitted (instead of using `-queue`).
 In case [job chains](#job-chains) are used, running jobs may have different names than the output files from finished jobs.
 The `protoJob.chainName` attribute is available to convert between the different naming schemes.
+To facilitate in-place updates of output files, date ranges can be specified using the `--min-date` and `--max-date` options.

 This mode also relies on knowledge of HTCondor collectors and schedulers.
 Values for the LPC and CMS Connect are specified in the default `.prodconfig` file (see [Configuration](#configuration)).